-- A. There is hereby established the dedicated, non-lapsing Oakland Democracy Dollars Fund to be used for the following purposes: - 1.
-Disbursing proceeds to certified candidates who redeem Democracy Dollars under Section 3.15.120. - 2.
+- A.-There is hereby established the dedicated, non-lapsing Oakland Democracy Dollars Fund to be used for the following purposes: - 1.A.
+Ddisbursing proceeds to certified candidates who redeem Democracy Dollars under Section 3.15.120. - 2.
 Paying costs incurred by the Commission in administering the Program.
+Up to twenty (20) percent of the revenue in the Fund may be allocated for paying costs incurred by the Commission in administering the Program.2 - 3.
+For the two-year budget cycle beginning July 1, 2023 and each subsequent two-year budget cycle beginning on July 1 of odd-numbered years, the City shall appropriate to the Fund no less than \$1,250,000.00 for purpose of administering the Program and

+Commented [BW5]: The timeline for implementation is very tight, and subject to hurtles that may be out of the Commission's control:

+-November 2022 - up for voter approval -July 2023 - budget and positions authorized; need to contract out for technology, coordinate with Alameda

+County and City IT, recruit and hire staff, etc. -Jan 2024 - implementation; outreach, voucher system up and running, candidate training, etc.

+Thus, suggest an option to delay implementation as an absolute last resort if timeline can't be met.

+Formatted

+Formatted

-Up to twenty (20) percent of the revenue in the Fund may be allocated for paying costs incurred by the Commission in administering the Program. - B. For the two-year budget cycle beginning July 1, 2023 and each subsequent two-year budget cycle beginning on July 1 of odd-numbered years, the City shall appropriate to the Fund no less than \$1,250,000.00 for purpose of administering the Program and \$4,000,000.00 for the purpose of funding Democracy Dollars.
-The City shall consider additional appropriations to the Fund as requested by the Commission to ensure sufficient funds in the Fund or in the Commission's determination of budget needs under Section 603(b)(4) of the Charter.
-Subsequent to July 1, 2023, for every two-year budget cycle beginning on July 1 of odd-numbered years, the required minimum appropriations under this subsection shall be increased by the increase in the consumer price index over the preceding two years.
-For the 2023 fiscal year, the City shall appropriate an additional amount of no less than \$700,000.00 for the purpose of startup costs associated with initiating the Program. - C. Additional monies may be deposited into the Fund from these sources: - 1.
+\$4,000,000.00 for the purpose of funding the Democracy Dollars Fund.
+The City shall consider additional appropriations to the Fund as requested by the Commission to ensure sufficient moneyfunds in the Fund. or in the Commission's determination of budget needs under Section 603(b)(4) of the Charter.
+Subsequent to After July 1, 2023, for every two-year budget cycle beginning on July 1 of odd-numbered years, the required minimum appropriations under this subsection shall be increased by the increase in the consumer price index over the preceding two years.
+For the 2023 fiscal year, the City shall appropriate an additional amount of no less than \$700,000.00 for the purpose of startup costs associated with initiating the Program.

+- B. Additional monies may be deposited into the Fund from these sources: - 1.
 Special Tax. - 2.
 Democracy Dollar proceeds returned by candidates under Section 3.15.170. - 3.
 Any portion of a contribution in excess of the limit in Sections 3.12.050(B) or Section 3.12.060(B) of the Oakland Municipal Code remitted by applicant candidates pursuant to Section 3.15.080(D). - 4.
-Voluntary donations made to the Fund. - D. The Fund shall be established as an interest-bearing account.
-Any unspent revenue remaining in the Fund after an election shall remain in the Fund and accrue for making future disbursements under Subsection A
+Voluntary donations made to the Fund. - 5.
+The Fund shall be established as an interest-bearing account.
+Any unspent revenue remaining in the Fund after an election shall remain in the Fund and accrue for making future disbursements under Subsection A. Funds remaining in the Democracy Dollars Fund shall not exceed double the amount of the budgeted Fund at any one time.
+Any excess beyond twice the amount of the \$4,000,000, as adjusted over time for inflation, shall be returned to the General Fund.
+In addition, after all money has been distributed to candidates in an election cycle, the Commission may use up to twenty (20) percent of the remaining Democracy Dollars Fund for outreach efforts intended to increase candidate and resident participation in the Democracy Dollar Program in future election cycles.